1

 A Health Policy job involves analyzing, developing, and implementing policies that impact healthcare systems, public health, and medical regulations.
 Professionals in this field work in government agencies, non-profits, think tanks, or healthcare organizations to assess policy effectiveness and propose improvements.
 They may focus on areas such as insurance regulations, healthcare access, or public health initiatives.
 Strong analytical, research, and communication skills are essential to succeed in this role.

-What jobs can you get with health policy?
+What are jobs in health policy?

 What are the key skills and qualifications needed to thrive in the Health Policy position, and why are they important?